I couldn’t take my eyes off her fingers.

 The café was the gathering place, as it is in Italy, where jobless young men would congregate for the price of a cup to remember the war, the hated war, the victorious war, sometimes the regretted war, when they all felt they had a purpose (and two legs and two arms, not always the case in these post-war days).
 Other than amputation the only sign of war left in Asmara was the use of huge spent artillery shell as flower pots.

 Everyone was curious, unaccustomed to seeing post-war foreigners, foreigners not in military uniform (unless you call jeans and a backpack a uniform).
 Why are you here?
 Do you like Eritrea?
 I have a cousin in Canada.

 We foreigners would gather at our chosen café each evening.
-Chenna the aid worker, but also Tim and Nica, a traveling couple whom I’d periodically bump into on my African travels, and a few aid agency staff working to bring development to this country, desperately poor once you left the city limits.
+Chenna the aid worker, but also Tim and Nica, a traveling couple whom I’d periodically bump into on my African travels, and a scattered group of expats and Eritreans, many of whom had returned to help rebuild their country after the war, a country of desperate poverty once you left the city limits.
 Many hours were spent discussing just how to do that.
-Looking at Eritrea today, closed and angry, clearly those conversations went nowhere.
+Looking at Eritrea some years later, closed and angry, clearly those conversations went nowhere.